druids/django-pyston/docs/forms.rst

 Direct fields
 -------------

 Because pyston supports atomic update (object can be updated with one request via another object resource) pyston adds related fields.
-These fields are automatically generated for `RESTModelForm` if `RestMeta.auto_related_reverse_fields` is set to `True`.
+These fields are automatically generated for `RestModelForm` if `RestMeta.auto_related_reverse_fields` is set to `True`.

 Pyston resources by default generates REST forms with `RestMeta.auto_related_direct_fields` set to `True`.
 You can change this behavior with setting `AUTO_RELATED_DIRECT_FIELDS`.

 You can define direct fields in your form manually too (it also works with automatic direct field generation turned off)::

-    from pyston.forms import RESTModelForm, SingleRelatedField, MultipleRelatedField
+    from pyston.forms import RestModelForm, SingleRelatedField, MultipleRelatedField

-    class IssueForm(RESTModelForm):
+    class IssueForm(RestModelForm):

         created_by = SingleRelatedField('created_by')
         leader = SingleRelatedField('leader')